CyberRomeCat/data-structure-project/README.md

 A hashmap takes in a key value pair produces a hash code and stores the pair into a bucket.
 HashMap is one of the most used data structures in programming
 ### Binary Search Tree
 A Binary search tree is a group of nodes where you build them like a tree, with each left node being lower than the right node.
-### Graphs
-A Graph is a collection of nodes connected by edges.
-Used to represent relationships between different entities